Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 At this stage you should be able to run an operational model (such as that provided [above](#example-operational-model)), by calling a .sh or .bat file in the command line.

+## Warning messages and missing paramters
-> *Note: Atlantis will start loading input files and will likely get several warning messages at the start of a model run.
+After starting the run, Atlantis will start loading input files and will likely give several warning messages.
-Most of these warning messages are produced to inform users about the spatial position of their functional groups, missing non-essential parameters and other model aspects that can largely be ignored.
-It is however highly advisable that users read these messages to make sure that there model is set up as intended.
+Most of these warning messages are produced to inform users about the spatial position of their functional groups, missing non-essential parameters and other model aspects that may require attention.
+It is advisable that users read these messages to make sure that there model is set up as intended.
 Where more concerning issues are present, the model will stop running.
 A possible reason for this occuring is when parameter files are out of date with the code in which case a missing parameter error message will be relayed.
 (e.g., Error: Unable to find species parameter _min_spawn_temp in file Biology.prm for group FPS).
-Please consult the [Atlantis updates page](https://confluence.csiro.au/display/Atlantis/Atlantis+Updates) for a lists major repository revisions and the updates to include in your input files.*
+Please consult the [Atlantis Updates](https://confluence.csiro.au/display/Atlantis/Atlantis+Updates) for a lists major repository revisions and the updates to include in your input files.

 <hr>